HarishTeens/hacktoberfest-greet/README.md

 - Require ```GITHUB_TOKEN``` secret.
 - Triggered on ```pull_request_target``` event type.

-You can now consume the action by referencing the main Branch.
+You can now consume the action by referencing the v1.1.0 tag.

 ```yaml
 name: Woofy